Home > African Destinations > Morocco > How to Barter and Buy a Berber Carpet in Morocco

 Our tour group was met by a local Berber who took us on a tour of his village.
 He requested that we not take any photographs in his village, so I don’t have any village photos to post on this page.

-After touring the village, we had the opportunity to learn about Berber carpets.
+After touring the village, we had the opportunity to learn about Berber carpets and Amazigh rugs.
 Our guide explained that the carpets were for sale, but we shouldn’t feel obligated to buy a Berber carpet unless we wanted one.
-I wish someone would have explained the process of buying a Berber carpet before my visit.
-If I had known how to purchase a Berber carpet, it would have made the process much easier.
+I wish someone would have explained the process of how to buy a Berber carpet before my visit.
+If I had known more about buying a Berber rug in Morocco, it would have made the process much easier.

 How Berber Carpets are Made